 To reduce costs, we will be using one PCB.
-The PCB will contain the both voltage regulation circuits and the ATmega328P along with ports for the sensors and Raspberry Pi 2 to plug into.
+The PCB will contain the both voltage regulation circuits and the ATmega328P along with ports for the sensors.
 We will also add add power ports for the motors to connect to.
 Fig. 8.1, seen below, is a high level design of our PCB.